tl2122/MLProjects/README.md

       (German Traffic Sign Recognition Benchmarks (GTSRB))
    - Deep Conv-net with 2 layers and Funtional API in tensorflow/keras.
    - Unnormalized, and color images used here.
 85% accuracy achieved.

+7. Character Level Language Model
+  - Built Language model using RNN, on dataset of dinosaur names
+  - Tested language model by varying hyperparameters and generating new names.